hraberg/Shen.java/README.md

 This is bound to change as we go:

 * Saner choice of target method.
-Currently this is done by a mix of instanceof guards and fallback to ClassCastException.
+Currently this is done by a mix of instanceof guards and fallback to `ClassCastException`.
 It's really only used for builtins.
 * Proper arithmetic.
 Shen.java uses long and double, but currently there's probably a lot of boxing going on.
 * Ad-herence to Shen types when compiling typed Shen to Java.
 * Performance.
 My use of invokedynamic is pretty naive so far, so there's a lot of work to be done here.
+* Proper Java inter-op.
+Potentially using [Dynalink](https://github.com/szegedi/dynalink).

 ## References